google-marketing-solutions/creative-mango/README.md

 # App Campaign Creative Automation Solution

-Creative automation solution serves as a feed-centric creative management solution tailored for App campaign.
+App Campaign Creative Automation Solution serves as a feed-centric creative management solution tailored for App campaign.
 It also facilitates effortless video uploads to YouTube.<br/>

 With this tool, clients can conveniently manage their desired creative actions within a spreadsheet.